avinashkurhe/Student_Registration/README.md

 # Student_Registration
-In This Project I Create College Student Registration And Login Forms Using HTML and CSS
+In This Project I Create College Student Registration And Login Forms Using HTML and css